Wozzardman/FilteredDetailsListV3/CONDITIONAL_LOGIC_FIX.md

 1. **Change Count Issue**: When manually inputting a value and then selecting from dropdown on the same cell, the system incorrectly counts multiple changes instead of updating the existing change.

 2. **Cancel Issue**: When canceling, it reverts to the manually input value instead of the original value from before any edits.

+### Issue 3: Create New Row Limitation
+1. **Row Limit**: The "Add New Row" function was limited to creating only up to 100 rows at a time.
+2. **User Request**: Need to increase the limit to 1000 rows for bulk data entry scenarios.

 ## Root Causes